Congratulations on your award for one of the following internal Valparaiso University grants:

 Creative Work and Research Expense Grant

 Committee to Enhance Learning and Teaching Expense Grant

-If you have any questions or need assistance after reading the instructions below, please contact Karen Palm, Administrative Assistant to the Assistant Provost.
+If you have any questions or need assistance after reading the instructions below, please contact Karen Palm, Administrative Assistant for Faculty Affairs, in the Office of the Provost.

 A copy of your grant application, showing the amount approved by the appropriate committee, will be on file in the Office of the Provost.
 Included in that grant application was a budget you submitted for approval.
 So how do these budgeted expenses get paid?
 The actual dollars for these grants are retained in general ledger accounts controlled by the Office of the Provost.
 Therefore, these amounts will have to be paid by contacting Karen Palm (x6718).